IT’S A BEST BUY BECAUSE:

 WHAT IS IT?

-The original Soul joined Kia’s lineup as a 2010 model as a quirky, unconventionally styled subcompact with boxy proportions that gave it surprisingly good passenger and cargo space within its small overall footprint.
-Soul’s practical packaging, memorable marketing, a high feature-per-dollar ratio, and Kia’s strong warranty helped make the Soul a marketplace success.
+The original Soul joined Kia’s lineup for 2010 as a quirky, unconventionally styled subcompact with boxy proportions that gave it surprisingly good passenger and cargo space within its small overall footprint.
+Soul’s practical packaging, memorable marketing, and high feature-per-dollar ratio, along with Kia’s strong warranty, helped make the Soul a marketplace success.

 A redesigned Soul debuted for 2014 on a slightly larger chassis that was 30 percent stiffer than the original model.
 The styling was all new too, though the new Soul retained the same boxy profile and exuberant design spirit of the original.

-The base-model Soul is powered by 130-horsepower 1.6-liter 4-cylinder engine, while the midline Plus and line-topping Exclaim models get a 164-hp 2.0-liter four.
+The base-model Soul is powered by a 130-horsepower 1.6-liter 4-cylinder engine, while the midline Plus model gets a 164-hp 2.0-liter four.
+The topline Exclaim model gets a new 201-hp turbocharged 1.6-liter four.
 A broad range of optional equipment is available, including rare-for-the-class features such as a panoramic sunroof, heated and ventilated front seats, heated rear seats, heated steering wheel, and a cooled glovebox.

 VALUE IN CLASS